SilviaEiden/School_District_Analysis/README.md

 * How is the district summary affected?

+The school district summary is a high-level snapshot of the district's key metrics:
+- Total number of schools
+- Total number of students
+- Total budget
+- Average math score
+- Average reading score
+- Percentage of students who passed math
+- Percentage of students who passed reading
+- Overall passing percentage

-The school district summary is a high-level snapshot of the district's key metrics: Total number of students, Total number of schools, Total budget, Average math score, Average reading score, Percentage of students who passed math, Percentage of students who passed reading and Overall passing percentage.
-Even after the reading and math scores for the ninth grade at Thomas High School were replaced with NaNs, the school district summary was affected with a slight negative change across the board, except for the Average Reading Score which stayed at 81.9.
+The school district summary was affected with a slight negative change across the board, except for the Average Reading Score which stayed at 81.9.
+This is even after the reading and math scores for the ninth grade at Thomas High School were replaced with NaNs.
+It should be clear that grades with NaNs are not a zero value, they are grades that simply are not considered in the sum or the averages for school performance purposes.

-Prior to replacing scores for the ninth grade at Thomas High School, the school district summary DataFrame was as follows:
+Prior to replacing scores for the ninth grade at Thomas High School, the school district summary DataFrame is as follows:

 ![district_summary_oldnumbers](Images/district_summary_oldnumbers.png)

-In comparison/contrast, the updated school district summary DataFrame is shown below:
+In comparison, the updated school district summary DataFrame is as follows:

 ![District_summary_new_total_student_count](Images/District_summary_new_total_student_count.png)